Classroom and Turf Project

 - An all-weather turf to keep sport on campus and build community.

-- Landscaping, including a memorial garden
+- Landscaping, including a memorial garden.

 Timeframe